 As the responsibility for handling, analysing, and communicating data becomes a ubiquitous demand, not just in the workplace but in society broadly, the value of receiving training in data visualisation has never been higher.
 The availability of data will never reduce and the appetite for extracting understanding from it will only increase.

 This means the emphasis on learning about, recognising, and employing sophisticated data visualisation practices are more important than ever.

 Whether you are an individual seeking to develop your skills or are an organisation group looking to enhance your capabilities, these training courses will serve your needs.

-Exponential advances in technology have provided us with ubiquitous means for creating, recording and mobilising incredible amounts of data.
+Exponential advances in technology have provided ubiquitous means for creating, recording, and mobilising incredible amounts of data.
 Where once data was scarce, now it is captured in abundance.
-Our attitudes as consumers have also evolved.
-We demand transparency and openness and yearn for insight and understanding through compelling visuals.
+As consumers, this has heightened our appetite to know more.
+We yearn for insight and understanding, we transparency and openness and yearn for insight and understanding through compelling visuals.

 Whilst we have access to fantastic tools and widespread capabilities for data handling and analysis, the techniques required to most effectively display and communicate data are somewhat neglected.
 In a cluttered and competitive world, a design approach based on instinct or personal taste is no longer sufficient to cope with, let alone exploit, the fantastic opportunities our data repositories present us with.

 This is where my training offerings can help you and/or your organisation fully embrace the contemporary art and science of data visualisation.
 It is an art concerned with unleashing creativity and innovation, designing communications that appeal on an aesthetic level and survive in the mind on an emotional one.
 It is a science aimed at understanding and exploiting the way our eyes and brains process information most efficiently, effectively and accurately.

 I offer a range of different training course types for both public attendance and private organisation events, as well as different formats, from delivering face-to-face in classroom settings through to online sessions.